Mercato: Luxe Shopping, Dining & Nightlife in North Naples

 A Full Lineup of Entertainment

-Mercato’s entertainment anchor is 12-screen Silverspot Cinema, where servers bring food and drinks right to your wide leather seats.
-The complex also throws block parties with live bands, hosts the monthly Cars & Coffee 239, where you can see dream-mobiles up close, plus art events, a slate of holiday-themed happenings, and a regular schedule of live music at several of the restaurant/bars.
+Mercato’s entertainment anchor is 12-screen Alamo Drafthouse Cinema, where servers bring food and drinks to your wide leather seats.
+The complex also throws block parties with live bands, hosts the monthly Cars & Coffee 239, where you can see dream mobiles up close, plus art events, a slate of holiday-themed happenings, and a regular schedule of live music at several of the restaurant/bars.

 “Something for everyone” is a phrase that gets thrown around a lot.
 But in the case of Mercato, it fits.